Insurance Group 1 Cars

 Granted, this is a fairly dated car now.
 However, you can pick up a newer Panda for an affordable price and still expect it to be in a low insurance group.

-Skoda Fabia Hatchback (Third Generation: 2015-Present)
+Skoda Fabia Hatchback (Third Generation: 2015 to Present)

 Sharing similarities with the VW Polo, the Skoda Fabia is a splendid option for the more cost-conscious buyer.
 Spaciousness is where the Fabia really excels, ensuring there's plenty of head and legroom to satisfy tall passengers.